ireleezi/hackathon/README.md

 ## Key Goals for the Future

-Increase Tree Coverage: By analyzing soil conditions and urban infrastructure, we suggest the best places to plant new trees.
+**Increase Tree Coverage**: By analyzing soil conditions and urban infrastructure, we suggest the best places to plant new trees.
 Users can join community planting events, adopt a tree, and track its growth with real-time updates.

-Protect Local Ecosystems: IoT sensors will monitor the health of green spaces, providing data that helps in preserving and restoring natural habitats.
+**Protect Local Ecosystems**: IoT sensors through GreenThumBot units will monitor the health of green spaces, providing data that helps in preserving and restoring natural habitats.

-Promote Nature-Based Solutions: Implement green roofs, rain gardens, and other solutions where they will make the biggest impact.
+**Promote Nature-Based Solutions**: Implement green roofs, rain gardens, and other solutions where they will make the biggest impact.

-Embed Sustainable Food Practices: Participate in community gardens that provide fresh produce and support local wildlife.
+**Embed Sustainable Food Practices**: Participate in community gardens that provide fresh produce and support local wildlife.

 ## Generative AI Integration